-Diane Spatz, PhD, RN-BC, FAAN is the Professor of Nutrition and Perinatal Nursing and he Helen M. Shearer Professor of Nutrition at the University of Pennsylvania School of Nursing, is also the Director of the Lactation Program and a nurse and a nurse researcher at the Children’s Hospital of Philadelphia.
+Diane L. Spatz, PhD, RN-BC, FAAN, the Professor of Perinatal Nursing and the Helen M. Shearer Professor of Nutrition at the University of Pennsylvania School of Nursing, is also the Director of the Lactation Program and a nurse researcher at The Children’s Hospital of Philadelphia.
 A proud alumna, she received her BSN, MSN, and PhD from Penn Nursing.

 As an experienced teacher who has received the prestigious Lindback Award for Distinguished Teaching, Dr. Spatz has graduated 300 students from her undergraduate case study course who have gone on to influence breastfeeding practice and policy both in the United States and abroad.
 Her interest in undergraduate education extends to her role as faculty advisor to Student Nurses at Penn (SNAP).
 Since she assumed the role in 1999, Penn students have won state and national scholarships and awards, and served on both state and national boards.